DenisGorbachev/metawomen-docs/src/Rewards/FAQ.md

 ## How will you pay the rewards?

-We'll use the "Rewards" allocation according to the tokenomics.
+We'll use our marketing budget and the "Rewards" allocation according to the tokenomics.

 ## How long will you run the rewards program?